patelkb99/cs4641-team36.github.io/README.md

 ## **Convolutional Neural Network**

 ### Approach
-A convolutional neural network (CNN) is one of the most commonly used algorithms for image classification tasks.
+We chose to use a convolutional neural network (CNN) for detecting IDC because of its ability to identify the defining spatial properties of images and because of its pervasiveness throughout fields involving image classification such as computer vision.
 Using a CNN, we were able to achieve a recall of x percent and an accuracy of y percent.
 Before training our CNN on our data, there were several preprocessing steps that needed to occur.

 One of the initial observations of the data was that the number of positive samples was significantly lower than the number of negative samples.